securegns/dengulata/README.md

 - Try RAG with Langchain
 - Try LangChain and LangGraph
 - Complete this topic - 5.
 Internet access       -  DuckDuckGo,
+- Create notes on running docker chatgpt like ui for all API models
 - LangChain chain of thoughts using Gemini

 ### Services to work with LLM models